NOAA ENC® ‐ Electronic Navigational Charts

 Electronic Navigational Charts (ENC) are vector data sets that support all types of marine navigation.
 Originally designed for large commercial vessels using a sophisticated navigational computer called an Electronic Chart Display and Information System (ECDIS), ENCs are now also being used on simpler electronic chart systems and "chart plotters" on many types of ships and by recreational boaters.
 NOAA ENCs help provide real-time ship positioning, as well as collision and grounding avoidance.

-NOAA ENCs comply with the International Hydrographic Organization ENC Product Specification.
-ENCs are produced around the world by many different countries' national hydrographic or charting agencies.
-NOAA maintains more than 1,000 NOAA ENCĀ® datasets over U.S. coastal waters and the Great Lakes.
-The U.S. Army Corps of Engineers produces a similar product, called Inland ENC (IENC) for many U.S. rivers.
+NOAA ENCs comply with standards set forth by the International Hydrographic Organization.
+ENC data is produced by scores of other countries and used by mariners around the world.
+NOAA maintains thousands of ENCs over U.S. coastal waters and the Great Lakes.
+The U.S. Army Corps of Engineers produces a similar product, called the Inland ENC, or IENC for many U.S. rivers.

 Updates for ENCs